TheMongoose/pbashOS/README.md

 rm -r # removes a directory
-help # shows the rest of the commands nano # text editor for storing data and programming
+help # shows the rest of the commands nano # text editor for storing data and programming su # signs you into root so you can edit all folders password to root is pbash
 ```
 # More
 The pbash system is limited to only commands.
 No logic, but you can write a file call boot.pbash in the / directory to make that script run on boot.